NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 ### Jest and Enzyme

 The tests in this project are written with React libraries Jest and Enzyme

+Jest is a node-based test runner that allows fast parallel

 ### Deployment <ADD MORE>